 - Excellent skill in speaking effectively and persuasively to individuals and groups required

 - Excellent organizational skills and ability to work effectively under conditions of heavy workload, frequent interruptions, distractions, and deadlines required

 - Knowledge of LGBTQ legal and political community both in Los Angeles and nationwide preferred

 - Ability to travel and work occasional evenings and weekends as needed to fulfill job responsibilities required

-To apply please visit UCLA Career Opportunities: Williams Institute Law Fellow
+To apply please visit the UCLA Careers website.